 New attachment management console for administrators

 In TestRail 7.1, we continue to improve the administrators’ lot by introducing a new attachment management console in the Admin area.
-If you have a hosted TestRail Cloud instances, you’ll see that as of 7.1 we’ve split out the data functions onto different tabs within the Data Management menu:
+If you have a hosted TestRail Cloud instance, you’ll see that as of 7.1 we’ve split out the data functions onto different tabs within the Data Management menu:

 On the new Attachments tab, administrators will also be able to carry out all of the actions available in the improved attachments dialogue, with the benefit of being able to see all attachments across all projects.

-Which means that administrators can also take advantage of the search and filtering mechanisms to prune attachments from their instances if they’re no longer needed, helping to reduce the storage footprint of the instance.
+This means that administrators can also take advantage of the search and filtering mechanisms to prune attachments from their instances if they’re no longer needed, helping to reduce the storage footprint of the instance.